 A few likes on their Facebook profile pictures or a scolding from a parent is enough to get kids depressed today.
-This has left child11447049-11447049-many-wishes psychologists surprised at the low emotional quotient among children.
+This has left child psychologists surprised at the low emotional quotient among children.
 To help children deal better with situations, Bangalore University professors and a private organization have come together to prepare a curriculum for emotional literacy among primary schoolchildren.

 Meant for children below 11 years of age, the curriculum consists of self-awareness , recognition and labelling of emotions and self-management .
 Kids will attend classes on controlling anger, overcoming fear, facing failure, handling relationships as well as on decision–making and problem-solving .
 Lessons will be imparted through mediums like storytelling, music, role plays and theatre.
 The curriculum is being introduced in two schools from the next academic year.